 Tianwei Ni 倪天炜

 I am a final-year PhD student at Mila - Quebec AI Institute and Université de Montréal, advised by Pierre-Luc Bacon.
 In the previous years, I worked closely with Benjamin Eysenbach at Princeton University and Aditya Mahajan at McGill University.
-I also worked at Amazon as an applied scientist intern.
+I also worked at Amazon as an applied scientist intern, supervised by Rasool Fakoor and Allen Nie.

 News